 - Self-employment or freelance work is possible for experienced business advisers who choose to become independent consultants.

 Although no formal qualifications are required, a business-related degree would be an advantage.

 Many business advisers are graduates from a variety of disciplines, who started out in a professional and financial service such as HR, recruitment, marketing, accountancy, finance and banking.
 Many business advisers have worked in industry and have run their own businesses.
 Other business advisers develop their skills within local government, working in economic development advisory roles.

-Small Firms Enterprise Development Initiative (SFEDI) is the awarding body for enterprise education.
-It delivers nationally-recognised qualifications in enterprise support, which are often requested by recruiters.
+Small Firms Enterprise Development Initiative (SFEDI) Awards is the awarding body for enterprise education.
+It delivers nationally recognised qualifications in enterprise support, which are often requested by recruiters.
 Relevant qualifications include:

 - Level 8 Diploma in Business and Enterprise Support

-- Level 7 Certificate in Professional Business and Enterprise Coaching Services
+- Level 5 and Level 7 Certificate in Professional Business and Enterprise Support Services

-- Level 5 Certificate in Professional Business and Enterprise Support Services
+- Level 5 and Level 7 Certificate in Professional Business and Enterprise Coaching Services

 - Level 3 Award in Enterprise Mentoring.